Annapurna Sanctuary

 The Annapurna Base Camp Trek in Nepal provides you a front row ticket to stand in the shadow of the world's 10th-highest mountain, Mt.
 Annapurna I (8091 m), with a face-to-face panorama of Annapurna and the Dhaulagiri range, and also visits the vantage point of Poon Hill (3210 m), and allows you to relish in the hot spring water at Jhinu Danda in the western himalayas.

-Throughout the ABC Hike, you will be accompanied by numerous gigantic mountains, including Gangapurna (7456 m), Macchapuchare - Fishtail (6994 m), Himalchuli (7894 m), and the almighty Annapurna massif itself, with six other 6 distinct peaks over 7000 meters, along with the panorama of Annapurna I (8091 m) itself with it's distinct view from the beginning till the very end.
+Throughout the journey, you will be accompanied by numerous gigantic mountains, including Gangapurna (7456 m), Macchapuchare - Fishtail (6994 m), Himalchuli (7894 m), and the almighty Annapurna massif itself, with six other distinct peaks over 7000 meters, along with the panorama of Annapurna I (8091 m) itself with it's distinct view from the beginning till the very end.

-Being known as an all-around trek, despite being a mountainous adventure, this ABC Hike of 11 days can be successfully commenced by anyone, without demanding any age or prior experience, with our fine customised itinerary, which is why it is also considered one of the classic family treks here in Nepal.
+Being known as an all-around trek, despite being a mountainous adventure, this adventure can be successfully commenced by anyone, without demanding any age or prior experience, with our fine customised itinerary, which is why it is also considered one of the classic family treks here in Nepal.

-In short, trek to Annapurna Base Camp is a roller coaster ride in the Himalayas that shows the unique side of the earth that leaves within us forever.
+In short, it is a roller coaster ride in the Himalayas that shows the unique side of the earth that leaves an indelible mark on us forever.
 For someone who loves to experience something new and is trending with the feel of a mini mountaineering experience in Nepal, this trip is perfect for you.

 Highlights